Treatments and Services

 What is the Rare Autism-Related Genetic Consultation Clinic?

-If you are referred to the program, your child may see:
+If your child is referred to the program, they may see:

 - Clinical psychologists

 - Speech and language pathologists

 - Doctors and nurse practitioners who specialize in neurodevelopmental pediatrics

 We have strong partnerships with other specialists who may also meet with your child.
 These include Seattle Children’s experts in:

 We see children with certain genetic changes linked to autism.
 These include 16p11.2 deletion/duplication and mutations to these genes:

 We will fully assess your child and talk with you about the results in an easy-to-understand way.
 Our multidisciplinary team will explain how your child’s genetic changes affect their functioning in areas such as:

 - Thinking and emotions